mrniteshray/Blockit/PRIVACY_POLICY.md

 - **Website Blocking (via in-app browser/WebView):**
   Websites are blocked using local filters.
 We do **not collect, store, or transmit** any URLs or browsing data.

 ---

+## 👁️‍🗨️ Accessibility Service Disclosure (Google Play Compliance)

+Blockit requests the Accessibility Service permission **only** for the following core features:

+- Detecting which apps and screens are currently active to block distracting content (such as Shorts, Reels, or other specified apps).
+- Automatically displaying a block overlay to help you stay focused.

+**What accessibility data Blockit receives:**

+- Limited information about which app or UI screen is in use (the app package name, some non-personal accessibility events such as window/state changes).

+**What Blockit does NOT access or collect:**

+- The app does **not** read, log, store, or transmit:
+    - Text contents displayed on your device
+    - Personal information, messages, passwords, payment details
+    - Input fields, audio, or touch input

+All accessibility events are processed entirely **on your device** and are **never collected, uploaded, sold, or shared with anyone**.

+Granting Accessibility permission is **completely optional**, but some focus & blocking features will not work without it.
+You can continue to use other features without granting this permission.

+**How to revoke:**

+- At any time, you can disable Accessibility permission for Blockit in your device's Android Settings under: `Settings` > `Accessibility` > `Installed Services` > `Blockit` > Disable.

+Blockit strictly follows the Google Play User Data Policy for Accessibility and user privacy.

+---